-The minimax linear estimator is the solution of the following problem:
+The minimax linear estimator is a solution of the following problem:

-We refer to the linear estimator that solves (\ref{minimax_normal}) as the Gaussian estimator.\footnote{Note that this estimator is a minimax linear estimator without normality of $Y_i$ as long as variance is known and the parameter space is $\Theta_g$.
-Normality of $Y_i$ is exploited for finite-sample valid inference based on a linear estimator.} This above minimax problem (\ref{minimax_normal}) differs from the original binary-outcome problem (\ref{minimax_problem_2}) in three aspects.
+We refer to the linear estimator that solves (\ref{minimax_normal}) as the Gaussian estimator.\footnote{Note that this estimator is a minimax linear estimator without normality of $Y_i$ as long as the variance is known and the parameter space is $\Theta_g$.
+The normality of $Y_i$ is exploited for finite-sample valid inference based on a linear estimator.} The above minimax problem (\ref{minimax_normal}) differs from the original binary-outcome problem (\ref{minimax_problem_2}) in three respects.
 First, the minimum in (\ref{minimax_normal}) is considered among all linear estimators, including those with negative weights.
 Second, the parameter space in (\ref{minimax_normal}) is unbounded.
-Lastly, but most importantly, the variance in (\ref{minimax_normal}) does not depend on the parameter $\bm{\theta}$, and hence the maximum MSE is attained at the parameter values that maximize the squared bias.
+Finally, but most importantly, the variance in (\ref{minimax_normal}) does not depend on the parameter $\bm{\theta}$; hence, the maximum MSE is attained at the parameter values that maximize the squared bias.

-In Appendix \ref{sec:gauss_weights}, we derive the form of the optimal weights that solve the minimax problem (\ref{minimax_normal}) by an application of the results in \cite{donoho1994} to our Gaussian setting.
+In Appendix \ref{sec:gauss_weights}, we derive the form of the optimal weights that solve the minimax problem (\ref{minimax_normal}) by applying the results of \cite{donoho1994} to our Gaussian setting.
 We show that the optimal weights satisfy $\sum_{i=1}^n w_i = 1$ and $w_i \geq 0$ for all $i$.
-Hence, the minimax problem (\ref{minimax_normal}) can be solved by minimizing the maximum MSE on $\mathcal{W}$.
-More specifically, the Gaussian estimator is obtained by solving the following quadratic program:
+Hence, the minimax problem (\ref{minimax_normal}) can be solved by minimizing the maximum MSE over $\mathcal{W}$.
+Specifically, the Gaussian estimator is obtained by solving the following quadratic program:

 where $C^2\left( \sum_{i=1}^n w_i \|R_i\| \right)^2$ is the maximum squared bias of the estimator $\hat{p}_0(\bm{w})$ with $\sum_{i=1}^n w_i = 1$ over $\Theta_g$.